hackupc/hackupc-live/README.md

 ## Support

 If you need help understanding something of this repo you can ask the previous developers.
-The ones that made the 2021 edition are:
+The ones that made this edition live were:

-- Maurici Abad Gutierrez: Slack `@mauriciabad` [mauriciabad.com](https://mauriciabad.com/)
+- Maurici Abad Gutierrez: Slack `@mauriciabad` [mauriciabad.com](https://mauriciabad.com/) `done the most part`
+- Carlota Catot Bragós: Slack `@Carlota` [carlotacb.dev](https://carlotacb.dev/)
 - Bernat Torres: Slack `@bernatixer` [bernattorres.com](https://bernattorres.com/)

 ## License